 Public transport is often unsafe due to unqualified drivers, poor vehicle maintenance, high speed driving and overcrowding.
 Regular and motorcycle taxis are common, however, they can pose a serious danger to passengers, other road users and pedestrians.
-Major hotels offer more reliable car and driver hire services.
+The quality of rental car services can vary greatly.
+Major hotels offer more reliable car hire services complete with drivers.

 Piracy, kidnapping from and armed robbery of ships at anchor occurs in the coastal areas of the Niger Delta near Lagos and in the Gulf of Guinea.
 The Nigerian Navy has limited capacity to respond to criminal acts at sea.
 See our travel bulletin on piracy for more information.
 The International Maritime Bureau issues piracy reports on its web site.

-Domestic flights are often overbooked, delayed or cancelled at short notice.
+Domestic and international flights are often overbooked, delayed or cancelled at short notice.
 During Harmattan, when dust storms are common, flights can be rerouted due to poor visibility.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See instead the Aviation Safety Network website for information on aviation safety in Nigeria.